Oxley Creek Transformation

 Brisbane City Council has committed $100 million over 20 years to the Oxley Creek Transformation project which will revitalise Oxley Creek, from the Brisbane River at Tennyson to Larapinta, into a lifestyle and leisure destination, connecting new parkland precincts and green spaces to complement Brisbane's subtropical, outdoor lifestyle.

-Established in 2017 as a wholly-owned subsidiary of Brisbane City Council, Oxley Creek Transformation Pty Ltd will plan the corridor for the future, collaborate with partners, promote integrated action and create the foundational elements of the future parkland.
+Established in 2017 as a wholly-owned subsidiary of Brisbane City Council, Oxley Creek Transformation Pty Ltd will plan the future of Oxley Creek corridor, collaborate with partners, promote integrated action and create the foundational elements of the future parkland.
+The project will deliver a range of environmental, social and economic benefits for the local community and the city as a whole.

 Achieving the Lord Mayor’s vision for the Oxley Creek corridor will take the combined efforts of government, the private sector and the community.